leeraiyan/EH2745-Assignment-1-raiyan-soundhariya/README.md

 ## Installation Instructions
 1. Clone this repository
-2. Use Python 3.9 to run `pip install -r requirements.txt` (NOTE: It is known from testing that Python 3.10 is not supported due to dependencies)
+2. Use Python 3.9 to run `pip install -r requirements.txt`
 3. Use Python 3.9 to run `python gui.py`(NOTE: It is known from testing that Python 3.10 is not supported due to dependencies)